Lumi-supercomputer/LUMI-AI-example/monitoring-and-profiling/README.md

     prof.stop()
     prof.export_chrome_trace("trace.json")
 ```
 Have a look at the [visualtransformer_profiled.py](visualtransformer_profiled.py) script for a full example.
 The output of the profiling will be saved in a `trace.json` file.
-We can visualize the trace using the Chrome browser by navigating to [ui.perfetto.dev/](https://ui.perfetto.dev/) and loading the `trace.json` file.
+We can visualize the trace using the Chrome browser by copying the `trace.json` file to our local machine, navigating to [ui.perfetto.dev/](https://ui.perfetto.dev/) and loading the `trace.json` file.
 The trace will show us the time spent in each function call, and will look similar to the following:

 ![Image title](../assets/images/perfetto-trace.png)